Ernest Albert Garlington: Controversy

-There have been several attempts to rescind the Medals of Honor awarded in connection with the Battle of Wounded Knee.
+There have been several attempts to rescind the Medals of Honor awarded in connection with the Wounded Knee Massacre.
 Proponents claim that the engagement was a massacre, not a battle, due to the high number of killed and wounded Lakota women and children and the very one-sided casualty counts.
 Estimates of the Lakota losses indicate 150–300 killed, of which up to 200 were women and children.
 Additionally, as many as 51 were wounded.
 In contrast, the 7th Cavalry suffered 25 killed and 39 wounded, many being the result of friendly fire.

 Calvin Spotted Elk, direct descendant of Chief Spotted Elk killed at Wounded Knee, launched a petition to rescind medals from the soldiers who participated in the battle.

 The Army has also been criticized more generally for the seemingly disproportionate number of Medals of Honor awarded in connection with the battle.
-For comparison, 20 Medals were awarded at Wounded Knee, 21 at the Battle of Cedar Creek, and 20 at the Battle of Antietam.
+For comparison, 19 Medals were awarded at Wounded Knee, 21 at the Battle of Cedar Creek, and 20 at the Battle of Antietam.
 Respectively, Cedar Creek and Antietam involved 52,712 and 113,000 troops, suffering 8,674 and 22,717 casualties.
 Wounded Knee, however, involved 610 combatants and resulted in as many as 705 casualties (including non-combatants).